NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 To see what exactly has placeholder returned, use `/tab parse <player> <placeholder>`.
 </details>

+# Geyser / Bedrock issues
+Currently, there is a great suspicion that there is a geyser bug causing scoreboard to not appear for Bedrock players ([Geyser #5304](https://github.com/GeyserMC/Geyser/issues/5304) and more).
+This affects other scoreboard plugins as well, not just TAB.
+If you are experiencing this issue, make sure it is not caused by TAB configuration (for example using %bedrock%=false as display condition).
+If that wasn't the case, consider making a high quality bug report on Geyser with steps to reproduce.

 # API
 *To get started with the API, see [Developer API](https://github.com/NEZNAMY/TAB/wiki/Developer-API) page.*